dzangolab/fastify/packages/slonik/README.md

 The path must be relative to node.js `process.cwd()`.

 ### Enabling query logging
-To enable query logging, set `enableQueryLogging` to true in the slonik options:
+To enable query logging, set `enableQueryLogging` to `true` in the slonik config:

 ```typescript
 const config: ApiConfig = {